Adversarial Latent Autoencoder with Self-Attention for Structural Image Synthesis: Related work

 \section{Related work}

-Within the domain of Deep Generative Models (DGMs), Generative Adversarial Networks (GANs)~\citep{GAN, dcgan} have achieved state-of-the-art performance in many image synthesis tasks~\citep{LargeScaleGAN, LoGAN}.
-Novel models, e.g., Conditional Generative Adversarial Networks (CGANs)~\citep{mirza2014cgan} and InfoGAN~\citep{chen2016infogan}, allow users to control the generation process by adding conditional variables such as gender and face shape in the context of human-face generation.
-The input variables are predefined and require labeled data, which is often obtained by manual labour.
-In case of engineering blueprint, such classes are not available because of the complexity of the shapes represented and also due to the lack of parameters available or conventions used to define them.
-However, inspired by the use of latent space to control the generation process~\citep{dcgan, shen2020interpreting, GANDissection}, progress has been made in enabling GANs to map images to latent variables.
-The most successful trend is to combine GANs with encoders, which has already yielded convincing models such as BiGAN~\citep{donahue2017adversarial}, Adversarially Learned Inference (ALI)~\citep{ALI} and Adversarial Latent Autoencoder (ALAE)~\citep{ALAE}.
-These models allow an analysis of the learned latent space after training.
-After identification and understanding of the latent variables, semantic modification in the latent space can influence the generation process in desired ways.
-Among BiGAN, ALI and ALAE, the latter achieves the best image quality when tasked to reconstruct MNIST~\citep{MNIST} digits and also the highest accuracy when applying MNIST classification to its generated outputs~\citep{ALAE}.
-After training, ALAE provides an encoder-decoder inference, which allows ALAE to conduce a mapping between image and latent space.
-Diverse designs can be produced by encoding-decoding the initial design with random noise added in the latent space.
+Within the domain of Deep Generative Models (DGMs), Generative Adversarial Networks (GANs)~\cite{b4, b5} have achieved state-of-the-art performances in many image synthesis tasks~\cite{b6, b7}.
+Novel models, e.g., Conditional Generative Adversarial Networks (CGANs)~\cite{b8}, StyleGAN~\cite{b9} and InfoGAN~\cite{b10}.
+Inspired by the use of latent space to control the generation process~\cite{b5, b16, b17}, progress has been made in enabling GANs to map images to latent variables.
+The most successful trend is to combine GANs with encoders, which has already yielded convincing models such as BiGAN~\cite{b18}, Adversarially Learned Inference (ALI)~\cite{b19} and Adversarial Latent Autoencoder (ALAE)~\cite{b11}.
+After identifying and understanding the latent variables after training, semantic modification in the latent space can influence the generation process in desired ways.
+Among BiGAN, ALI, and ALAE, the latter achieves the best image quality when tasked to reconstruct MNIST~\cite{b20} digits and also the highest accuracy when applying MNIST classification to its generated outputs~\cite{b11}.
+After training, ALAE provides an encoder-decoder inference, allowing ALAE to map images and the latent space.

-Additionally, with sufficient analysis in the learned latent space, the ALAE can be used to condition the generated outputs by modifying only specific latent variables~\citep{dcgan,shen2020interpreting, GANDissection}.